Drug Use

 Once consumed, this dangerous drug reaches the brain quickly and begins acting on opioid receptors located in numerous areas.
 It particularly impacts the areas of the brain and opioid receptors dealing with pain and pleasure.
 Users report immediate feelings of warmth as well as a ‘rush’ which is a surge of feelings of pleasure or euphoria.

-Heroin can be mixed with certain additives which can lead to varying effects on the body.
+Heroin can be mixed with certain drugs which can lead to varying effects on the body.
 Heroin can be mixed with sugar, powdered milk, and even starch (thus, the name, white powder).
 It can be white, black, or brown powder, depending on the source and the added chemicals.
 Because of these additives, there can be dangerous side effects impacting the heart, lungs, liver, kidneys, and brain.

 In addition, it’s vital to note that today more than ever before deadly fentanyl is being added more frequently and in larger amounts.
 This latest trend in part accounts for the increase in overdose deaths from heroin use.